LabKey/labkey-ui-components/packages/base/README.md

 ## version ???
 *Released*: ???
-* SVGIcon and CreatedModified from Biologics
+* port SVGIcon and CreatedModified from Biologics
+* port AssayDefinitionModel and fetchAllAssays from Biologics

 ## version ???
 *Released*: ???
-* port caseInsensitive, similaritySortFactory, spliceURL, and fetchProtocol functions from Biologics
+* port caseInsensitive, similaritySortFactory, spliceURL functions from Biologics
-* port AssayProtocolModel model from Biologics
+* port AssayProtocolModel and fetchProtocol model from Biologics
 * export datePlaceholder function

 ### version 0.1.8